FOSV/Fuji-Atom-Interface/README.md

 ## Introduction

+The purpose of this project, thanks to HomeSpan or ESPHome, is to be able to control your Fuji-Electric Air Conditioning internal unit from HomeKit or Home Assistant.

 This interface was inspired by this project: [Unreality's repo](https://github.com/unreality/FujiHK).

 This is a simple interface between 3-wire remote control of Fuji-Electric internal unit and an Atom Lite (ESP32 based) device.